sophiebuchanan/sophiebuchanan/README.md

 - 👋 Hi, I’m @sophiebuchanan
-- 👀 I’m interested in frog
+- 👀 I’m interested in website design,programming,tech support & gaming
-- 🌱 I’m currently learning frog
+- 🌱 I’m currently learning CSS,HTML,JAVA
-- 💞️ I’m looking to collaborate on frog
-- 📫 How to reach me ..no

 <!---
 sophiebuchanan/sophiebuchanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.